DKupshM/stvote/README.md

 * Change party color and candidate color
 * Graphs to showcase vote data over multiple races (For instance, if you vote for one candidate in the race, what about the other)
 * Customize tabulation based on different quota types and other STV formulas

+## Questions and Contributions

+Feel free to add anything you want or message me at dkupshm@gmail.com with any cool feature ideas.